Time Inc CEO restructures ahead of spin-off; layoffs ahead

-NEW YORK (Reuters) - Time Inc Chief Executive Officer Joe Ripp is reorganizing the structure of the world’s largest magazine publisher and consolidating oversight as it prepares to spin off from its corporate parent Time Warner, according to a memo to staff on Tuesday.
+NEW YORK, Feb 4 (Reuters) - Time Inc Chief Executive Officer Joe Ripp is reorganizing the structure of the world’s largest magazine publisher and consolidating oversight as it prepares to spin off from its corporate parent Time Warner, according to a memo to staff on Tuesday.

 Time Inc is eliminating three operating units - sports and news, lifestyle and entertainment - that divided its stable of titles such as popular U.S. magazines Sports Illustrated and People.